aporeto-inc/gaia/doc/documentation.md

 ##### `GET /namespaces/:id/organizationalmetadata`

-Retrieves the list of the namespace organization metadata and all its parent namespaces organization metadata.
+Retrieves the list of the namespace organizational metadata and the organizational metadata of its namespace hierarchy.

 ##### `GET /namespaces/:id/trustedcas`